aim-uofa/AdelaiDet/README.md

 More models can be found in FCOS [README.md](configs/FCOS-Detection/README.md).

-Inference time is measured on a NVIDIA 1080Ti with batch size 1.

 ### COCO Instance Segmentation Baselines with [BlendMask](https://arxiv.org/abs/2001.00309)

 Model | Name |inf. time | box AP | mask AP | download